Samuel Stonestreet: 2024

 In round 7 of the NRL season, Stonestreet made his debut for Cronulla in the teams win against the North Queensland Cowboys, Stonestreet scored a try in the 42-6 win.
 In round 23, Stonestreet scored two tries in Cronulla's 44-0 victory over the Gold Coast.
 In round 25, Stonestreet scored two tries for Cronulla in their 38-10 victory over rivals St. George Illawarra.

 The following week, he scored two tries for Cronulla in their 30-28 loss against the New Zealand Warriors.

 On 29 September, Stonestreet played for Newtown in their 2024 NSW Cup Grand Final victory over North Sydney.

 2025

 In round 2 of the 2025 NRL season, Stonestreet scored two tries for Cronulla in their 36-12 victory over North Queensland.

 In round 6, Stonestreet scored two tries for Cronulla in their 24-18 victory over Manly.

 On 3 September, the Cronulla outfit announced that Stonestreet had extended with the club for a further year.

 Stonestreet played eleven matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.

+2026

+On 29 May 2026, the Sharks announced that Stonestreet had re-signed with the club until 2029.